EquitXCompany/equitx-project/README.md

-# Soroban Project
+# EquitX

 ## Project Structure

-This repository uses the recommended structure for a Soroban project:
+This repository uses the recommended structure for a stellar-cli project:

 ```text
 .
 ├── contracts